 DIY Lip Balm

 With so many lip balm options out there, it’s hard to pick the right one.
 You want something silky, smooth, and full of moisture, but not greasy.
 Can’t find exactly what you’re looking for?
 Make it yourself!
 It’s that simple.

 All you need are three basic ingredients: beeswax, shea butter, and coconut oil.
 In just ten minutes, you’ll have all-natural, kissable lips!
-Melt 3 tablespoons beeswax, 2 tablespoons shea butter, and 4 tablespoons coconut oil in a pan.
+Melt 3 tablespoons of beeswax, 2 tablespoons shea butter, and 4 tablespoons of coconut oil in a pan.
 Once your mixture is consistent, pour it into a container and let harden.
-You can use any old lip balm container, or even an Altoid tin.
+You can use any old lip balm container or even an Altoid tin.
 Add some essential oils for a fun flavor, and for a natural tint, try adding a dash of Kool-Aid powder.
 Voila, homemade lip balm!